 It goes great with just about any vegetable you can think of!
 It works as a sauce over the top, or you can use it as a dip.
 One batch makes quite a lot, and it stores nicely in the freezer until needed!

-I like to use mild cheddar in this, because my kids like cheese but not a bold cheese flavor.
+I like to use mild cheddar in this freezer cheese sauce, because my kids like cheese but not a bold cheese flavor.
 If you like a stronger cheese flavor, try using sharp cheddar.

-One batch makes about 10 cups of cheese sauce, so I usually put about 2 cups into each of various freezer-safe containers for freezing.
+One batch of this Freezer Cheese Sauce makes about 10 cups, so I usually put about 2 cups into each of various freezer-safe containers for freezing.

 My kids are still not big fans of vegetables.
 But I can usually coax at least a few small bites out of them with sufficient “cheese-sauce-toppage”.
 Mostly the key is to hide the very appearance of a vegetable.
 Go figure.
 But if it gets them to eat a few bites, I suppose that is better than nothing…right?